 Back to Basics:

-This one can be frustrating for those who can already perform a pull up, but have experiences shoulder pain as it is where I suggest beginners start when learning how to do their first proper pull up, BUT, it’s so worth it.
+For those who can already perform a pull up, this can feel frustrating, but it’s so worth it.
 Go back to performing a 30 sec dead hang every day for a week.
 If you’re getting pain from this, then go no further until you’re worked on your shoulder mobility.
-Then next step from here is a dead hang and then isolated retraction of your shoulder blades, without moving your arms.
+The next step from here is a dead hang with an isolated retraction of your shoulder blades.
+(This means without moving your arms.)
 Check out my articles on pull ups for beginners.
 Nail the basics before worrying about massive reps.

 How to avoid injuring your shoulders doing pulls ups?

 Warm up!
-I know how easy it is to skip the warm up and get straight in to the stuff that actually produces results, but guess what?
+I understand the temptation to get straight into the stuff that actually produces results, but guess what?
 You aren’t going to be producing many results when you’re injured!
-Take the time for a decent 5-10 minute cardio to get yourself warm and moving, then a further 10 minutes of mobility work before you get stuck in to your workout.
+Take the time for a decent 5-10 minute cardio to get yourself warm and moving.
+Add on to this a further 10 minutes of mobility work before you get stuck in to your workout.
 I can’t stress this enough.
 A few minutes opening up your shoulder and thoracic area before putting it under load will go a long way.

 Don’t over train.
 As much as I love pull ups, I don’t do them every day.
 Give yourself a rest every other day.
-A cardio, core or legs session will give your muscle groups a chance to recover and your pull ups will improve faster by allowing your body to rest between sessions.
+A cardio, core or legs session will give your muscle groups a chance to recover.
+In fact, your pull ups will improve faster by allowing your body to rest between sessions.
 I also recommend alternating between chin ups to pull ups as well to increase the variety and promote recovery.

 Check your form.
-Take a video of yourself or have someone who knows what they’re talking about watch you while you do your pull ups.
-It may be that something as simple as adjusting to a wider grip solves a lot of your shoulder pain issues.
+Video yourself or have someone who knows what they’re talking about watch you while you do pull ups.
+Something as simple as adjusting to a wider grip solves a lot of your shoulder pain issues.
 (But you probably need to do some mobility work as well… am I starting to sound repetitive?)

-What type of pull-up is preferred for working out your shoulders?
+What type of pull up is best for working your shoulders?

 A chin-up is a variation of a pull-up.
-You should do them both to get a more comprehensive work out, but the chin-up will work out the upper shoulder muscles more than a pull-up, so you will notice results faster with chin-ups.
+I suggest you do them both to get a comprehensive work out, but the chin-up will work out the upper shoulder muscles more.
+Pull ups targets your back a little more instead, so if it’s shoulders you want to target, you will notice results faster with chin-ups.
 Pull ups target the back muscles more.
 Remember though, that you want to vary these exercises in order to let the muscles grow and prevent injury.